ejwillemse/BAN313/chapter6.md

 test_object("p10stockouts_160", undefined_msg = "Make sure to define an object `p10stockouts_160`.",
 incorrect_msg = "Something went wrong in calculating the probability of having more than 10 stock-outs over a 30 day period.
 Make sure to assign the answer to `p10stockouts_160`.")

 success_msg("Correct!
 Using the simulation model we can now run the simulation model multiple times, and statistically analyse its outputs.
 We can also see the effect of the production size.
-Note how a small increase from 150 to 160 products more than halved the median stock-out proportion The last thing to consider in this lab is that production is also random.
+Note how a small increase from 150 to 160 products more halved the median stock-out proportion.
+The last thing to consider in this lab is that production is also random.
 In the next question we are going to update the simulation model to account for product defects, as modelled in the previous chapter.")
 ```